September 25, 2021

 The sponge is a bit more effort, but it’s so easy in reality.
 The ingredients list can look a little daunting, but trust me when I say that it is 100% worth following the idea and using the ingredients mentioned!

-When making this sponge, it really is so important to stick to using dark chocolate.
+When making this chocolate orange traybake cake sponge, it really is so important to stick to using dark chocolate.
 When baking, it is always best to use 70%+ cocoa content chocolate as well, to get the best results.
 I know a lot of people don’t like the bitterness of dark chocolate, but by the time you add in the rest of the ingredients, it’s delicious.

 For this cake you also use coffee.
 Again, THIS IS SO IMPORTANT TO USE.
 PLEASE trust me when I say that using the coffee is worth it, even if you hate coffee!
 You can NOT taste it, it just enhances the flavour of the chocolate and you will regret it if you do not use it.

-For the bake, the cake mixture will be quite liquid, but it’s meant to be!
+For the bake, the chocolate orange traybake cake mixture will be quite liquid, but it’s meant to be!
 You do NOT need to use a cake mixer to make the mixture, this may over mix it.
 Just a large bowl and a spoon will do.
-When you pour it into the lined tin, let it bake for the allotted time, and then check.
+When you pour it into the lined tin, let it bake for the specified time, and then check.

 If you check a cake too soon, it may sink.
 If you use the wrong ingredients, it may sink.
 If you over measure on the raising agents, it may sink.
 Baking is like chemistry, and it has to be done correctly!
 Use a cake skewer to test the middle of the cake, but also listen to the cake.
 If it’s making a bubbling/crackling sound, it needs longer baking!